-Did you know that just around the corner from the Georgian monstrosity that is Buckingham Palace (IMHO, too blocky, no elegance), there’s another palace that not that many people have even heard of?
+Did you know that just around the corner from the Georgian monstrosity that is Buckingham Palace (too blocky, no elegance… controversial, we know), there’s another palace that not that many people have even heard of?

 Built in the 1530s on the site of a leper hospital, St James’s Palace was the favoured residence during Henry’s marriage to Anne Boleyn and became the senior Royal Palace after the Palace of Whitehall burnt down in 1698.

 PS: Looking for more inspiration and ideas?
 Check out the Unusual London Book.

 During its early years, Henry used the palace as a refuge from the demands of his time at court.
 At the zenith of their relationship, he and Anne Boleyn spent a lot of time there, enjoying their life together.

 It’s not all rosy though: even aside from the fact that Boleyn quickly fell from grace, the palace was associated with a series of unfortunate events including the death of two of Henry’s children, the illegitimate Henry Fitzroy, 1st Duke of Richmond and Mary I.

 Subsequent royals also made use of the palace, though the associations weren’t always pleasant: Elizabeth I spent a lot of time at St James’s – most famously awaiting news of the fate of the Spanish Armada after it sailed across The Channel.